 The largest of Spain’s Balearic Islands may not be especially famous in the United States, but it’s an extraordinarily popular destination with northern Europeans in search of reliable sunshine.
 In season, Palma becomes terribly crowded, as do the main beaches and roadways around the island.

-Where to go instead: The beautiful nearby islands of Minorca and Formentera are also popular, but they draw many fewer package tourists.
-Minorca makes one of my favorite gins, Xoriguer, and I won’t soon forget biking along the seaside lanes of Formentera, lined with fragrant wild fennel.
+Where to go instead: The beautiful nearby islands of Menorca and Formentera are also popular, but they draw many fewer package tourists.
+Menorca makes one of my favorite gins, Xoriguer, and I won’t soon forget biking along the seaside lanes of Formentera, lined with fragrant wild fennel.

 Greece’s most popular island is unquestionably a gorgeous place, as a quick glance at Instagram will confirm.
 Its steep, cubist villages tumbling down toward the sea are irresistible.
 But resist you should, at least during high and shoulder seasons.
 Passengers from large cruise ships clog its towns — some days see more than 15,000 visitors — and everyone with a selfie stick is trying to get that iconic sunset shot.
 Because the island’s famous donkeys have sustained injuries from carrying too many tourists up from the port, the Greek government made it illegal for the animals to bear loads in excess of 100 kilograms.
 Heftier tourists will have to find a different way to the top!